 If any of these are true for your company’s website, you need to act.
 Your brand is at risk.
 Your reputation is at risk.
 And most importantly your sales are suffering greatly as a result.

 But DON’T Just Buy Any Cheap Website Design

 Modern website design needs several key essentials to perform the job right:

 1. Domain Structure – for optimum search ranking a silo structure is the best web design.
 Silos organize content by topic and create topic authority in search engines.
-Page authority (a.k.a link juice) from the core page passes down to city pages for each topic.
-This is how you rank for “topic+city+state” on each of your main products or services.
-It’s how our site is setup and why we rank in each city for our chosen keywords.
+Page authority (a.k.a link juice) from the core silo topic page passes to the related pages in the silo.
+It’s how our site is setup and why we rank in the cities we want to for our chosen keywords.

 2. Hosting for Page Loading Speed – where you host your site is important.
 Cheap hosting plans are usually pretty slow servers and Google’s stats show if your site takes over 3 seconds to load, your visitors are gone.
 You get what you pay for.
-We recommend WP Engine or Synthesis.
+We recommend WP Engine (affiliate link with discounts) or Synthesis .

 3. Mobile-friendly Responsive Design – your website needs to be mobile-friendly because more than half of online searches are done by consumers looking on their mobile phones for local businesses.
 Responsive designs automatically fit the website to the screen size of the device of the visitor.
 Whether it’s on a mobile phone, tablet, laptop, or desktop a responsive design fits any screen.